sonlu3612/terra_backend/src/README.md

 cd src && dotnet ef database update
 ```

-or using npm script:
+or using npm script from the root directory (Require npm installed):

 ```bash
 npm run db:update
 ```

-## Run the solution
+## Run the solution (2 ways)

-There are two ways to run the solution:

 1. Using Visual Studio: Open the `SocialMedia.sln` solution file and click on the `Run` button.

-2. Using Command Line (Require npm installed):
+2. Using Command Line from the root directory (Require npm installed):

   ```bash
   npm run dev